LithaMangeni/Youtube-clone/README.md

 - **HTML:** Used for structuring the content and layout of the app.
 - **CSS:** Used for styling the app and enhancing its visual appeal.

-## How to Run the App

-To set up and run a local copy of the YouTube clone app, follow these steps:

-1. Clone the repository: `git clone [repository URL]`
-2. Open the project folder: `cd youtube-clone-app`
-3. Open the `index.html` file in your web browser.

 ## Project Structure

 - `index.html`: Main HTML file containing the structure of the app.